Iceland

 Universities can sell their buildings with the approval of an external authority

-This applies to 7 other countries: Cyprus, Estonia, France, Greece, Luxembourg, Norway, Switzerland
+This applies to 5 other countries: Croatia, Luxembourg, Norway, Slovenia, Switzerland

 Staffing weighted 68% unweighted 67%